Article · Field notes

 I don’t need to know everything about my market.
 I need a better map than last week.

-Deep-dive: knowledge graphs, triplets, and why time matters
+Knowledge graphs, triplets, and why time matters

 A knowledge graph is entities connected by relationships.
 The basic unit is a triplet: